Trayveon Williams

-Trayveon Thomas Williams (born October 18, 1997) is an American professional football running back and return specialist for the Los Angeles Chargers of the National Football League (NFL).
+Trayveon Thomas Williams (born October 18, 1997) is an American professional football running back and return specialist.
 During his junior season at Texas A&M, Williams received first team all-SEC and second-team All-American honors; he also broke the school records for single-season all-purpose yards and rushing yards.
+Williams was selected by the Cincinnati Bengals in the sixth round of the 2019 NFL draft.

 College career

 Freshman season

 In his collegiate debut in the season opener against UCLA, Williams had 94 rushing yards.
 After gaining 127 yards against Auburn, including an 89-yard rushing touchdown, Williams was named the Southeastern Conference (SEC) Freshman of the Week.
 In the next game, against Arkansas, he had 153 rushing yards and two rushing touchdowns.
 On October 8, against Tennessee, he had a season-high 217 rushing yards and a rushing touchdown in the 45–38 double overtime victory.
 Williams became the first true freshman in school history to rush for 1,000 yards in a season.